-Arba Minch is also the perfect location to drive to the Dorze region and visit a Dorze village .
+Arba Minch is also the perfect location to drive to the Dorze region and visit a Dorze village and fortified settlements.

 The Dorze are renowned for their beehive-like house architecture and weaving techniques.
 Built entirely from organic materials, these remarkable structures can reach up to 12 metres in height.